Anas-Salhen/HTB-Academy-Notes/README.md

 # HTB-Academy-Notes
-Notes that for some HTB modules.
+Notes for some HTB modules.
 These are only suitable for revision not first-time learning.